 Level 2: Guidance and Assistance to Helping Resources

 When a student illustrates or discloses signs of moderate and/or more long-term symptoms of depression, anxiety, moodiness, lethargy, poor concentration, absenteeism, alcohol or drug use, etc:

 Listen and offer support, and refer the student to university resources around campus.
-Help make the appointment by dialing the phone number with the student in your office.
+Help make the appointment by calling Counseling Services at (216) 368-5872 with the student in your office.
 A walk-in service (no appointment needed) is also available in Counseling Services in 220 Sears Library Building on the Case Quad.

 When a student demonstrates or discloses signs of severe or dangerous behaviors.
 Some signs to watch for include profound depression, thoughts of suicide, self injury (cutting), frightening anger and/or threats of violence toward others; active anxiety attacks; cognitive confusion, incoherence, disorientation, or grandiose thoughts; or signs of excessive alcohol or drug use.
 Ask for assistance from an available colleague if possible as you call for immediate help.

-If you need immediate assistance with an emergency, please contact:
+If you need assistance with an urgent situation, please contact:

 220 Sears Library Building

-After Hours, Weekends and Holidays—Call 216.368.5872 and follow the menu options to be connected to our on-call counselor.
+After Hours, Weekends and Holidays—Call (216) 368-5872 and follow the prompts to speak with the on-call counselor.